geets04/mss/docs/source/07-Troubleshooting.rst

 XRDP Remote Desktop Connection
 ------------------------------

-Check the status of the service systemctl status xrdp Restart the service systemctl restart xrdp To check the XRDP processes running ps ax\|grep xrdp log files related to XRDP tail -f /var/log/xrdp-sesman.log tail -f /var/log/auth.log # for login issue try different users, the one not already logged in
+Check the status of the service
+    systemctl status xrdp
+Restart the service
+    systemctl restart xrdp
+To check the XRDP processes running
+    ps ax | grep xrdp
+log files related to XRDP
+    tail -f /var/log/xrdp-sesman.log
+    tail -f /var/log/auth.log # for login issue
+Try different users, the one not already logged in